skypjack/entt/docs/md/entity.md

 the same type associated with different _names_, such as for interacting with a scripting system.

-Nowadays, the library has _solved_ this limitation and offers the possibility of associating a _type_ with a name (or rather, a numeric identifier):
+Nowadays, the library has solved this problem and offers the possibility of associating a type with a _name_ (or rather, a numeric identifier):

 ```cpp
 using namespace entt::literals;